CF-JS-iOS-G-5/javascript-back-end/README.md

   Micheal Treat, Isak Swearingen, Disa Marnesdottr,  Lindsay Gilbert, Patrick Sheridan

 ## Overview
 An easy to use business card app for the modern world.
 The initial app will use Meetup to show upcoming meetups per programming language and who is going to each.
+Then allows for easy business card exchange.